okeeffed/cheat-sheets/COMP3520-OS/2-Process-Description-And-Control.md

 Mechanism 		| Cause 										| Use
 ---				| ---											| ---
-Interrupt 		| External to exec of current instruction		| Reaction to an asynchronous external event Trap 			| Associated with exec of current instruction	|
-Supervisor call | Explicit request								|
+Interrupt 		| External to exec of current instruction		| Reaction to an asynchronous external event Trap 			| Associated with exec of current instruction	| Handling of an error or an exception condition Supervisor call | Explicit request								|